keioka/universal-react-redux-dashboard-template/README.md

 #### Shared
 `/shared` is shared filed with client and server.

-- components
-Components directory stores a part of UI Element.
+- components: Components directory stores UI Elements.

-- containers
-As separting components which are connected to redux store is best paractice, they are stored inside container.
+- containers: As separting components which are connected to redux store is best paractice, they are stored inside container.

-- layouts
-layouts are also components but handle layout.
-On this application, Main component will be passed to
+- layouts: layouts are also components but handle layout part.

-- middleware
-redux middleware.
+- middleware: redux middleware.

-- firebase
-firebase module here.
+- firebase: firebase module here.

-- helper
-helper is for manipulating data. ex:) date transform
+- helper: helper is for manipulating data. ex:) date transformation

-- redux
-redux directory contains auth, chat, customer, organization, and transaction.
+- redux: redux directory contains auth, chat, customer, organization, and transaction.

 #### service